haskell-cryptography/governance/STRUCTURE.md

 password hashing, allowing Haskell projects to handle this task easily, without necessarily needing to understand precisely how this gets done.

-Both of the examples would use the C-esque `cryptography-libsodium` for
+Both of the examples would use the C-esque `cryptography-libsodium-bindings` for
 implementations: the differences are their focus and the APIs they expose.
 For 'algorithmic' category packages, the focus is on providing easy and secure use of an _algorithm_ in Haskell, without considering use case; for 'functional'